What is Milorganite?

 It’s a question we’ve heard countless times—for decades.
 There’s an obvious reason for the misunderstanding: Milorganite is the end result of Milwaukee’s sewerage treatment process.
 So, in the same sentence, you hear “sewerage” and “Milorganite.”
 People are bound to be confused.

-There are several natural steps Milwaukee’s wastewater goes through to produce clean water and Milorganite.
-Obviously, wastewater contains poop, and that’s what the microbes eat.
-It’s nature’s way of recycling.
+There are several steps Milwaukee’s wastewater goes through to produce clean water and Milorganite fertilizer.

-• Voile!
-It’s now pellets of poop-free, dead microbes.
+8. It’s now pellets of heat-dried microbes.
 It’s Milorganite!

 So, the next time someone says, “Milorganite is a bag of poop!” you’ll be able to set them straight.
-It’s a bag of microbes that ate well, died and were dried.
+It’s a bag of microbes that ate well and were heat-dried.